 He is now serving four life sentences with no chance of parole.

-The Zodiac link is based around his high intelligence, having acquired a PhD in mathematics from the University of Michigan, plus he excelled in geometry and calculus having taught courses at the University of California, Berkeley where he was an assistant professor of mathematics.
+The Zodiac link is based around his high intelligence, having acquired a PhD in mathematics from the University of Michigan, plus he excelled in geometry and calculus having taught courses at the University of California, Berkeley in 1967 where he was an Assistant Professor of Mathematics.
 Therefore the concept of radians and map coordinates used in the Zodiac letters would be well within the capability of Theodore Kaczynski.

 His interest in coding and knowledge of bomb making equipment are two of the main reasons people look into Theodore Kaczynski as a possible Zodiac suspect.

 However he has never been linked through DNA, fingerprinting or handwriting analysis, plus he was living in Lombard, Illinois during key Zodiac timelines.
 In addition, he or his copious quantities of literature have never referred to any of the known Zodiac crimes, despite the fact he has little to lose after receiving his heavy prison sentence, from which he undoubtedly will never see the light of day again.
 He has since been cleared as a suspect by most people, including the FBI and San Francisco Police Department.

 1963 June 4th-Domingos/Edwards Murders